Montréal spring break activities for families

-Spring Break happens near the end of winter here in Montréal, March 4-11, so kids can slide down snowy hills and ice skate, discover nature’s wonders at the Space For Life, play games indoors and stay active and entertained with all kinds of special Spring Break activities.
+Spring break happens near the end of winter here in Montréal in March, so kids can slide down snowy hills and ice skate in Mount Royal Park and throughout the city, interact with history and create art at major museums, play outdoors at MONTRÉAL EN LUMIÈRE, play games and watch shows, and stay active and entertained with all kinds of special spring break activities.

 Activities for the whole family